 At the end of the poem, the speaker finally makes his decision and embraces it.
 In the last stanza, Frost confuses the reader with a “…sigh…” (line 16) that is open to interpretation.
 One can wonder if the sigh is out of relief, regret, frustration, or contentment.
 He creates a sense of nostalgia in line 17 when he says that he will be telling the story for years to come.
 This signifies that the speaker will no longer regret the choice that he made.
 Frost realizes that the chosen road can make a difference in who you are and the way you live.
 He makes this clear in his famous line, “Two roads diverged in a wood, and – I took the one less traveled by, And that has made all the difference” (line18-20).

 In the end Frost made his decision to take the road less traveled by based on his personal beliefs and consideration, without the influence of society.
 “The Road Not Taken” can be interpreted through the use of metaphors of regret that one’s ability to explore different life possibilities is limited.
 Everyone has had to make difficult decisions of which the outcome can not be foreseen.
 In the end we look back upon the choices that we’ve made, and like Frost, we realize our choices have made all the difference in our lives.

-This Essay on "The Road Not Taken By Robert Frost Poetry Explication" was written and submitted by your fellow student.
+This Book Summary on "“The Road Not Taken” by Robert Frost poetry explication" was written and submitted by your fellow student.
 You are free to use it for research and reference purposes in order to write your own paper; however, you must cite it accordingly.

 Please send request the removal if you are the copyright owner of this paper and no longer wish to have your work published on EduPRO.